George, Count Joannes: New York

 The Count announced there that he was seeking students in drama, and also a benefit performance of Hamlet on April 30, 1864.
 Melinda Jones was to play the Queen.
 This performance and the reviews in the newspapers occasioned another round of lawsuits.
 One of the more interesting cases involved a handbill which the Count had circulated, which apparently implied that the Count's daughter Avonia Jones and the actor Edwin Booth would appear at the benefit at the Academy of Music - when actually they were appearing there at other times.
 The New York Tribune called the claim a fraud, and the Count sued editor Horace Greeley for libel.
 The trial included testimony by P. T. Barnum, who was called upon to give his opinion of the handbill.
 The Count lost his case.

 In 1865 he briefly published a weekly newspaper named The New-York Joannes Journal.

 The Count's daughter Avonia died in New York City in 1867.
 Mary Eliza divorced him in May 1869 in Boston for "desertion and lack of support".

 The Count continued to file cases, and actually became a member of the New York Bar.
 He had few clients, but spent much time attending courts, sometimes rising to interject comments or protest errors in the proceedings.
 He announced that he had found the murderer of Benjamin Nathan, a certain James Hughes, but a grand jury failed to agree with him.

 On April 29, 1871 the Count played Richard III at the Academy of Music to considerable applause; this was perhaps his last performance that did not draw jeers and catcalls.

 From then until close to his death, the Count continued to appear on the stage, in New York and around the nation, to increasing ridicule.
-By 1878 at a New York performance of Richard III "scarcely a word said on the stage was audible, so loud and continuous were the cat-calls, laughter, and sarcastic comments and advice gven by the spectators to the players."
+By 1878 at a New York performance of Richard III "scarcely a word said on the stage was audible, so loud and continuous were the cat-calls, laughter, and sarcastic comments and advice given by the spectators to the players."
 In the same year Edward Askew Sothern in The Crushed Tragedian was interpreted in New York as a parody of the Count, and it became a hit; the Count sued to suppress the production, unsuccessfully.
 In March 1879 the Count appeared on the stage as Dundreary in Our American Cousin, a role Sothern created.

 Count Joannes' most faithful companion onstage and off in his last years was Lydia Fairbanks, a young student of his who he encouraged to use the stage name "Avonia Fairbanks".
 After his death on December 30, 1879, she made sure that he was buried properly, in Maple Grove Cemetery in Queens, New York City.